milesj/web-lang/spec/control-structures.md

         'baz' { // ... }
     }

-If no match is found, an `else` block can be defined.
+When no match is found, then the `else` block will be executed.
+This can be used as the `default` case found in other languages.

     match var {
         // ...